Unveiling the Vesper Gin Martini:

-The first cocktail ever ordered by James Bond might well surprise you.
+The first cocktail ever ordered by James Bond might surprise you.
 It’s not a martini.

 When it comes to society’s take on beverage culture, there is often more to be lamented than celebrated.
-It seems that much of what we hold dear has been miscommunicated or lost in translation.
-Sometimes, though, icons become so big that we excuse the original mistake in favor of celebrating the legacy.
+Much of what we hold dear has been miscommunicated or lost in translation.
+Sometimes, icons become so big that we excuse the original mistake to celebrate the legacy.
 So, it is with the world’s most famous action hero, 007.
-His order of a cocktail “shaken and not stirred” is usually ascribed to the dry martini (see The Perfect Martini post) but its origin is actually tied to a curiously delicious and dignified tipple known as the Vesper.
+His order of a cocktail “shaken and not stirred” is usually ascribed to the dry martini (see The Perfect Martini post).
+Still, its origin is tied to a curiously delicious and dignified tipple known as the Vesper.

-This strange mix is quite au courant in the cocktail renaissance and is known formally as a “split base”.
-The ingredient with the largest measure in the cocktail is known as its base, which traditionally is one main spirit or another.
+This strange mix is quite au courant in the cocktail renaissance and is known formally as a “split base.”
+The ingredient with the most significant measure in the cocktail is known as its base, which traditionally is one main spirit or another.
 The “split base” is a technique used in the most inspired and technically sound bars to create a one-of-a-kind canvas on which to layer flavors.
-Vodka, while being legally defined as “odorless, colorless and flavorless” adds a lot of room for the gin to show its full range of aromatics and secondary flavor notes.
+Vodka, while legally defined as “odorless, colorless and flavorless,” adds a lot of room for the gin to show its full range of aromatics and secondary flavor notes.
 It acts as salt would in a dish and amplifies the flavor of the gin and Lillet.
-In this case, it also gives a rich round mouthfeel to the cocktail that’s an enjoyable rarity.
+In this case, it also gives a rich, round mouthfeel to the cocktail that’s an enjoyable rarity.

 This French Aperitif is a fortified “quinquina” wine, so named due to its primary additive of quinine from cinchona bark.
 (The queen’s favorite, Dubonnet, is another example of a quinquina).
 Falling into a similar category as dry vermouth but with a much different flavor profile.
-Originally taken medicinally, this interesting aperitif blends Bordeaux wine with citrus liqueurs.
+Initially taken medicinally, this interesting aperitif blends Bordeaux wine with citrus liqueurs.
 The taste is, in a word, good.
-Slightly bitter, just sweet enough and curiously herbaceous, it especially rewards mixing with gin.
+Slightly bitter, sweet enough, and curiously herbaceous, it especially rewards mixing with gin.

-This is an eternal crisis of confidence for any drink mixer, and it’s also a conundrum that I keep bringing up and saddling the mind of our dear readers with.
+This is an eternal crisis of confidence for any drink mixer, and it’s also a problem that I keep bringing up and saddling our dear readers’ minds.
 Let’s unpack this.

-This dilution is achieved by way of two distinct techniques: stirring or shaking.
+This dilution is achieved through two distinct techniques: stirring or shaking.

-Shaking is the most common drink making technique and is probably what comes to mind when we picture a bartender practicing their craft and is the proper way to chill and dilute drinks that contain juice.
-The juice is almost always thicker and more viscous than the spirits, thus shaking wills these different liquids into uniformity.
+Shaking is the most common drink-making technique and is what comes to mind when we picture a bartender practicing their craft and is the proper way to chill and dilute drinks that contain juice.
+The juice is almost always thicker and denser than the spirits.
+Shaking wills these different liquids into uniformity.

-Stirring is employed when a cocktail is made up of spirits only and doesn’t contain any sort of juice.
+Stirring is employed when a cocktail is made up of spirits only and contains no juice.
 The idea is to lower the temperature without “bruising” the delicate spirits by shaking.
-Shaking would add ice shards that over time lead to a cocktail that’s far too diluted and under flavored.
-Mr. Bonds desire to have his martini shaken is a personal picadillo, no harm done.
-However, the Vesper is a creation of Bond, and is ordered shaken as well.
+Shaking would add ice shards that, over time, lead to a cocktail far too diluted and under-flavored.
+Mr. Bond’s desire to have his martini shaken is a personal picadillo, no harm done.
+However, the Vesper Gin Martini is a creation of Bond and is ordered shaken as well.
 Thereby, the cocktail was created incorrectly.
-How, though, can the creator of something be incorrect in their own creation?
-Far too much of my time has been spent contemplating this, so I suggest that we make the drink in a few different variations and choose our favorite.
+How, though, can the creator of something be incorrect in their creation?
+Far too much of my time has been spent contemplating this, so I suggest we make the drink in a few variations and choose our favorite.

-- .5 ounces Straight Vodka (I used Hartford Flavor Co’s Vodka, one of the cleanest vodkas I have ever tried)
+- .5 oz.
+Straight Vodka (I used Hartford Flavor Co’s Vodka, one of the cleanest vodkas I have ever tried)

 - Same measurements as above